Metrostery/alx-system_engineering-devops/0x00-shell_basics/README.md

-List files in directory in a long format
+List all files including hidden ones in a long format